Akrafena: Bonoman Kingdom (10th century AD) and the Ashanti Empire States (13th century AD to 21st century)

-Bonoman long swords were used primarily by Ashanti cavalry and commanders not infantry during the 10th to 15th centuries, which explains how Akrafena has and still is linked to nobility.
+Bonoman long swords were used primarily by Ashanti cavalry and commanders not infantry during the 10th to 15th centuries, which explains how akrafena has and still is linked to nobility.
 In the 16th century and at the time of Denkyira, Akyem and Akwamu land warfare consisted mostly of spearmen and bowmen on foot and mounted swordsmen with Akan long swords (Afenatene).
 Ashanti Swords were not a primary weapon for all Ashanti combat but were mostly for Ashanti shock attacks, defensive strokes and close combat.
 Blades were heavy as they were made of bronze and later iron, and pommels were often knobbed and used as balances.
 Short swords may have been used in follow-up attacks, as short sword carriers were armoured completely and accompanied with a shield.

-Ashanti Akrafena Swords with wooden or metal pommels decorated with beaten gold have featured in Ashanti court regalia since the 17th century AD.
+Ashanti akrafena with wooden or metal pommels decorated with beaten gold have featured in Ashanti court regalia since the 17th century AD.
 Ashanti Swords were used during Ashanti wars since the 17th century.
 The Ashantis were engaged in a series of military conflicts from the 18th century AD, between Ashanti City-State military forces and African states and European states up until the 20th century.

-In the 21st century, the Ashanti Swords are primarily by Ashantis for self-defense, and the Ashanti Akrafena (Ashanti Sword of war) is primarily used for Ashanti warfare and land warfare.
+In the 21st century, the Ashanti Swords are primarily by Ashantis for self-defense, and the Ashanti akrafena (Ashanti Sword of war) is primarily used for Ashanti warfare and land warfare.

 During the Empire of Ashanti period, Ashanti swords also had ranks (hierarchy) depending on who wielded them and what their purpose was.
 The highest ranking of these swords was known as the Mpomponsuo, literally meaning "responsibility sword."
 Only two such swords existed and were wielded by the King's two bodyguards, who always stood on either side of him and held the nobility title of Ankobia.

 Ashanti swords of war (twenty-first century): changing needs and tactics

-The Ashanti Akrafena (Sword of my Soul) was generally held in the hand by Ashanti Asafos.
+The Ashanti akrafena (sword of my soul) was generally held in the hand by Ashanti asafos.
 There was no real reason to hold it on their sides.
 However, they did strap it to their back at times when they were traveling through the rain-forest regions of Ashanti City-State or using other weapons such as spears and bows.
 The Ashanti sword was first and foremost one-handed, though for more powerful strikes, two hands were used.
 The Ashanti techniques were generally hand and a half.

-Swordsmen Ranks
+Swordsmen ranks

 Asafo who are swordsmen in Akanland and in the Asantehene's court progress through four tiers of rank, at times referred to as levels, of their swordsmanship.
 There are: